vpTusharKokare/gauri21/README.md

 <p>I am Gauri Kulkarni student of second year enginering of AI&DS department</p>
 <p>Html stands for Hypertext Markup Language It is widely used world wide for making websites and for other use aswell.</p>

+# Tushar
+ Hello i doing changes in sorting function or add new sorting algorithms

  </body>
 </html>